 77% of French GCSE students achieved grades 9 - 5

 41% of French GCSE students achieved grades 9 – 7

 94% of French GCSE students achieved grades 9-4

 100% of Spanish GCSE students achieved grades 9 – 6

 Every year a significant number of our A-Level students choose to continue their study of a foreign language at University.

-Students study French throughout Year 7 & 8 and dual linguists study both French and Spanish in Year 9.
-All students who are able to secure a good grade in either French or Spanish are strongly advised to take a foreign language at GCSE.
-Parents understand the value of this qualification and the advantage it gives students in later life, as well as it’s intrinsic value as a subject at GCSE.
-Students who do not opt for a foreign language will be required to take an additional GCSE in another subject.
+In year 9 all students who are able to secure a good grade in Modern Languages are strongly advised to take a foreign language at GCSE.
+Parents and universities understand the value of this qualification and the advantage it gives students in later life, as well as its intrinsic value as a subject at GCSE.

 Our sixth form students have also contributed to the Mock United Nations General Assembly (MUNGA) in Grenoble.

 “Learning Modern Languages has given me the skills that are not only applicable in a classroom situation and I use them every day.
 It’s more than just a lesson – it’s a way of life.”

 Course and exam body: